BrandonCorey/JS_130_Notes/jest.md

 ## Unit Testing ##
-This is what we are using jest for currently
+This is the type of testing we are using jest for in LS so far

+Install jest with `sudo npm install jest -g`

 ### Vocab ###
 - Test Suite - A set of tests that accompanies a program or applicaiton